 - The system slows down in case of large amounts of data.

-Overall, Microsoft Dynamics 365 Commerce gives the first impression of being a very useful platform to get on to, if you are a big player.
-Marks & Spencer are already working with the Dynamics 365 Connected Store platform that was also announced alongside 365 Commerce.
-Many companies might be interested in moving to Azure as Microsoft adds more features to it.
-We’ll wait for the company to announce more details to tell you more.
-Stay tuned!
+Overall, Microsoft Dynamics 365 Commerce is a very useful platform to get on to, if you are a big player.
+Many larger e-commerce companies might be interested in moving to Azure as Microsoft adds more features to it.

 Namitha Varma Rajesh